FREE CONSULTATIONS

 Lost a Criminal Trial in Philadelphia?
-What to Know About Pennsylvania’s Post-Trial (Criminal) Procedures
+What to Know About Pennsylvania’s Post-trial (Criminal) Procedures

 Philadelphia criminal cases often result in trials; that’s due to a relatively low conviction rate for the local District Attorney’s office.
 Philadelphia has one of the lowest conviction rates in the country.
 This means that many residents of Philadelphia who are facing criminal charges will take their chances with a trial.
 But what happens if you lose at trial?